prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. _Signature:

+  * **Signatures**: The specific signature scheme in use, like RSA blind signatures or EdDSA, depends on the context.
+RSA blind signatures are only used for coins and always simply base32_ encoded.

-  * **Signatures**: EdDSA signatures are be transmitted in two forms in the protocol.
-As 64-byte base32_ binary-encoded objects with just the R and S values (base32_ binary-only), or as JSON objects with following fields:
+EdDSA signatures are transmitted as 64-byte base32_ binary-encoded objects with just the R and S values (base32_ binary-only).

-    * `purpose`: a unique number to state the context in which the signature is to be used in
+These signed objects always contain a purpose number unique to the context in which the signature is used, but frequently the actual binary-object must be reconstructed locally from information available only in context, such as recent messages or account detals.
-    * `size`: the number of bytes that were hashed using SHA-512 to create the signature; note that signatures are always done over a packed, binary representation of the data and not the JSON representations.
-    * `eddsa_sig`: 64-byte base32_ binary encoding of the R and S values
-    * `eddsa_val`: base32_ binary encoding of the full signed data, including again `purpose` and `size`.

-    RSA signatures are always simply base32_ encoded.
-The specific signature scheme in use like blind signatures or EdDSA depends on the context.
+These objects are described in detail in :ref:`Signatures`.

   .. _Amount: